StaccatoSemibreve/gardenofchaos.xyz/editable/thoughts-mixups.md

 There are lots of decisions to make in Fantasy Strike, and one of the most important ones that will often decide entire rounds is whether or not to use a mixup.
 You heard that right, the decision at play is not which side of the mixup to go for, it's whether to perform the mixup at all!

-For clarity, any situation where you force your opponent to make a decision, where that decision dictates whether they win or lose the interaction, is a mixup.
+Any situation where you force your opponent to make a decision on what they expect you to do, where that decision dictates the outcome of that interaction, is a mixup.

 <a name="sum-parts">[**Greater than the sum of its parts:**](#sum-parts)</a>